xinzheli1217/learning-to-self-train/README.md

   - `local_update_num` number of inner gradient updates used in each recurrent stage
   - `nums_in_folders` number of unlabeled samples (per class) used in each recurrent stage
   - `hard_selection` number of remaining samples (per class) after applying hard-selection

+If you want to change other settings, please see the comments and descriptions in `exp_train.py` and `exp_test.py`.